 “We took the hoist, drove to the coast and went on an eight-day cruise to Norway.
 It was such a special moment – to be able to give her the same experience that you and I could have and perhaps might take for granted.

 “She was a real princess – and went abroad in the Princess cruise ship.
 The amount of attention she got aboard was amazing, and you could see she was so pleased the whole time.”

 Considering her career, Nikki says, “The best thing about working in adult social care is the freedom that we give to people we support.
 They are able to choose what they want to do – there’s no specific timetable, we’re giving people freedom of choice and the independence to make their own decisions.

 “If you have the passion to make a difference in someone’s life, if you can teach someone some specific life skill – then go for it.

 “It’s not all about the money.
 Come and see what it’s all about.
 It’s not mundane, every day is different, and the work is never boring.
 There are rewards every day – it’s not like stacking shelves.”

 She says that she has “never felt more fulfilled” than now, supporting people with learning disabilities and autism.

-Nikki has been working through the pandemic and admitted that it had been challenging at times, but that the people she supports have coped admirably.
+Nikki worked through the pandemic and admitted that it had been challenging at times, but that the people she supports coped admirably.

 “People didn’t understand why we needed to put masks on, so for some, it was quite frightening.
 The ladies wanted to be like us, so we gave them masks to wear as well – this made them feel more relaxed, they didn’t want to be different and that way they felt included.”

 Ms Smith added that she was grateful that society finally seems to be recognising the importance of working in adult social care.